 The opposite of a first-year commission-driven product is a renewal-driven product.

 These products don’t pay a high commission the first year.
-Many times, it’s just $200-300 bucks, give or take.
-It depends on the product.
+Many times, payout ranges between $200-300 bucks.

 Now, why would somebody be interested in a product where you get that money slower over time?

 In many cases, total commission over time for renewal products is GREATER than first-year commission from first-year payout driven products.

 Your average case probably pays $600-$700 on final expense.